 The outside shell of all the breast implants are made of solid silicone.
 Most breast implants are filled with a type of silicone gel (Cohesive gel).
 Silicone used in this way has been proven to be safe and is not associated with any known long term health risks.
 Some breast implants are hollow and can be filled with saline (salt water) though these are rarely used in Australia as they may not feel as natural as silicone gel breast implants and tend to ripple more.

-Breast implants may be placed behind the breast tissue and in front of the Pectorals major muscle (Subglandular) or beneath the Pectoralis major muscle (submuscular/dual plane).
+The implants may be placed behind the breast tissue and in front of the Pectorals major muscle (Subglandular) or beneath the Pectoralis major muscle (submuscular/dual plane).
 Both positions have their advantages and disadvantages.
-Generally in women without much of their own breast tissue to cover a breast implant, a submuscular position will be advised so that the breast implant edges are well concealed at the top of the breast providing a more natural appearance than the sub glandular method.
+Generally in women without much of their own breast tissue to cover an implant, a submuscular position will be advised so that the breast implant edges are well concealed at the top of the breast providing a more natural appearance than the sub glandular method.

 They are usually placed by the plastic surgeon in a sub-muscular position rather than sub-glandular as this has been shown to reduce long term problems such as “capsular contracture”.
 Round breast implants provide more fullness at the top of the breast and a deeper cleavage whilst anatomical breast implants usually appear more natural with a gentle slope to the upper part of the breast.
 They may also help to camouflage early sagging in the breasts by pushing the nipple outwards more in the lower part and therefore making the nipple look higher when viewed from the front (Pendulum effect).